Civil War Union Soldier

 The dark blue sack coat was practical and comfortable, with trousers often light or sky blue.
 Sturdy shoes were worn instead of boots, and the kepi was the predominant headwear.
 A knapsack or pack was standard issue, and a haversack and canteen were essential items also worn.

 UNITED BRICKS PRINTED FIGURES

-United Bricks historical minifigures are printed on genuine brand new LEGO parts using a high quality UV printing method.
-They make the perfect gift and are a great way for children [and adults] to learn history through building.
+United Bricks custom printed collectable minifigures are printed on genuine brand new LEGO parts using a high quality UV printing method.
+They make the perfect gift or addition to a collection, and are a great way to learn history through building and creating scenes.
 The American Civil War Union Minifigure features a fully printed 360 torso and legs, along with a printed head.
 It also comes with a Kepi and Brickarms caplock musket.

 £10.99 (inc. VAT)£9.16 (exc.
 VAT)